nasa/Common-Metadata-Repository/resources/docs/3030-messaging.md

 The CMR D.E.M. is a dynamic system, one that you can interact with and update while it's running.
-Either by entering commands in the REPL or by adding new features to the D.E.M., you can change how the D.E.M. behaves by publishing new messages, or subcribing to messages.
+Either by entering commands in the REPL or by adding new features to the D.E.M., you can change how the D.E.M. behaves by publishing new messages, or subscribing to messages.

 As an example of this, let's create our own, silly subscriber: